 Today was the day I wondered what will happen if liberalism is ‘obsolete’.
 (Read More)

 I’m very aware that the very word ‘poetry’ is a big turn-off for some people.
 I can understand that.
 So let’s ignore defining sets of words as poems or anything else.
 Let’s focus on what I’m trying to achieve instead.
 Sometimes I’m keen to write brief … (Read More)

 They tested the triggers for nuclear bombs here.
 ‘We all have to be able to defend ourselves.’
 Those few words or similar and that’s it – the common belief.
 (Read More)

 Alone.
 Noticing.
 Solitary, for a while.
 Aware that the day is the way it is.
 Aware that it ends.
 Aware that it might not be that way.
 Appreciating.
 (Read More)

 Today was the day I idly thought about plants having feelings.
 We might think of them as ‘feelings’, but that can only be a limp analogy.
 For them, their conscious state, their awareness, would be wholly, utterly, completely different.
-It would be of a type, of a quality, we can’t even begin to imagine, let alone understand.
 (Read More)